Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Methods

 and the partition function $Z={\rm Tr}\{{\rm e}^{-\beta H}\}$ is further sampled in a chosen basis, here the spin states $|\alpha\rangle = \prod |\alpha_i\rangle$:

+where now $K_{l,s} \in \{-H_{a,ij},I\}$.
 In practice $n_l < M$ is required to hold for all terms generated by choosing $M$ sufficiently large during the equilibration of the simulation, so that the truncation does not introduce any error.

 The expansion in Eq.~(\ref{ssez}) is positive definite for any antiferromagnetic spin model on a bipartite graph, on account of the trace in this case requiring an even number of the operators $H_{2,ij}$ to be present in Eq.~(\ref{hop2}).
-Apart from the unit operators $H_{3,ij}$ in Eq.~(\ref{hop2}), which are present even in the absence of holes, this is just the standard SSE formulation of the problem, and inclusion of the $H_{3,ij}$ operators in the sampling is trivial).
-Fig.~(\ref{Fig.holemoves}) shows an illustration of an SSE configuration, also including an injected hole that we consider next.
+Apart from the unit operators $H_{3,ij}$ in Eq.~(\ref{hop3}), which are present even in the absence of holes, this is just the standard SSE formulation of the problem, and inclusion of the $H_{3,ij}$ operators in the sampling is trivial.
+Fig.~\ref{Fig.holemoves} shows an illustration of an SSE configuration, also including an injected hole that we consider next.
+In this illustration we have not indicated any fill-in unit operators in the truncated expansion, since they do not affect the hole motion.
+Actual SSE configurations with the cutoff $M$ properly adjusted would have a significant fraction of unit operators (typically about 20-30\% \cite{Sandvik10}) in all the time slices.

 Since no double-occupancy is allowed in the host spin model, the one-hole Green's function defined in Eq.~(\ref{gdef}) is expressed only with particle destruction at a site $i$ at some time $\tau_0$, here taken as $\tau_0=0$ (later averaging over several slices for the injection), and creation at a site $j$ at a later time $\tau_0+\tau$.
 Let us examine the action of the fermion destruction (hole creation) operators, the conjugates of Eq.~(\ref{cano_trans}), on the single-site basis states in the notation of Eq.~(\ref{etabasis});